 Sales personality testing has the obvious benefit of helping you select the correct person for the job.
 For example, a high-performance salesperson who lacks Optimism will only stand to cause problems later.
 If you have identified this characteristic, you can make better choices before the bad hire winds up costing your company a great deal of money.

-Target On-Board Training
+Target Onboard Training

 A quality sales assessment can also provide valuable insight even after you have hired a candidate.
-This means after your new hire joins the team you can target training to meet his or her specific needs.
+This means after your new hire joins the team you can target training to meet their specific needs.
 You may also be able to gauge your new hire’s interests in certain projects, allowing you to assign the salesperson to the most appropriate team.
 Remember, attitude and motivation in employees is spurred onward when you work to cultivate what interests them.

 Build Stronger Sales Teams

 Well-developed sales personality tests help not only with individual development, but team building, too.
 By assessing the strengths, weaknesses and interests of a salesperson, hiring managers can scope out the best teammates to pair them up with to enhance their chances for success.
 Through the combination of a solid test, thorough interview practices, intuition and experience, you can raise your success ratio significantly, saving money on miss-hires and increasing team productivity overall.